Genbox/VirusTotalNet/README.markdown

 ### Examples

-Here is the simplest form of getting data from VirusToal:
+Here is the simplest form of getting data from VirusTotal:

 ```csharp
 static void Main(string[] args)